 Bureaucracy assumes that the people factor can be eliminated from

-, that people will simply do as told in
+the organizational equation, that people will simply do as told in

 procedure documents, that rules will apply by virtue of simply being